prrvchr/gContactOOo/README.md

 ## gContactOOo v0.0.3

-### Google Contact integration for LibreOffice / OpenOffice.
+### Integration of your Google Contacts in LibreOffice / OpenOffice.

 ### Use: